Application and Deadline Questions/Answers

 Q: How are awards determined?

 A: Awards are based on a number of factors including family income and the cost of in-state/in-country, public school tuition.
-These costs were evaluated in 2019 and will continue to reevaluated on an ongoing basis.
+These costs are evaluated on an ongoing basis.

 Q: Who is eligible to apply for a Clara Abbott scholarship?